Just two of my plural selves shooting the breeze about plurality, no biggie...

 B: A shadow, perhaps.
 Anyway, I’m saying that seeing each self – and the team – as past, present, character, and archetype, has a lot of potential for spiritual practice.
 For example, we do time-travelling work where we go back to the places each of us are stuck – or where we were disowned or foregrounded.
-We take the gentle witnessing part back to painful memories in order to revisit them safely and find kindness for ourselves in them.
+We take the team back to painful memories in order to revisit them safely and find kindness for ourselves in them.
 This loosens their hold on us now, so hopefully we won’t remain in the stuck patterns and survival strategies that developed from them.
 We’ve written before about how seeing ourselves as plural can make self-compassion much easier because we find it’s a lot more possible for one side of us to be kind to another, than it is for our whole self to be kind towards our whole self.

 J: Yes it’s fascinating isn’t it?
 Each of our different selves tends to be hard on themself, but the others can much more easily find understanding, tenderness, and support for them.
 So tapping into the team is a practice in self-care.